-If you have any questions or would like to discuss preparing a Will further, either me or another member of our Private Client team would be happy to assist.
-Please call us on 01429 235616 or email firstname.lastname@example.org
+If this is something that you would like to discuss further, I would be happy to assist.
+Please call on 01429 235616 or email firstname.lastname@example.org